OrdinaNederland/mvc10-workshop/README.md

 RUN the project and open [http://localhost:8080/test-mvc/app/hello](http://localhost:8080/test-mvc/app/hello) you should see the JSP again but this time going through the controller.
 Now we will use models and CDI.
-ADD beans.xml because the CDI of MVC 1.0 beans doesn’t work without it (maybe a bug?)
+We need a beans.xml because the CDI of MVC 1.0 beans don’t work without it (maybe a bug?)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>